Our Mission

 Julia de Burgos & La Casa Cultural

-Julia de Burgos - Renowned poet and advocate for Puerto Rican identity
+Julia de Burgos Purple Puerto Rican Flag

 Poet, Feminist, Revolutionary